smowton/llpe/tutorial.md

 ./spec
 ```

 In this particular example, it was important not to run <tt>clang</tt> with any optmisation flags, or it would have achieved the same simplification for us!
-LLPE comes into its own, however, when the input programs are sufficiently complex that Clang's or LLVM's conventional optimisers cannot fully exploit the opportunities available, as we will see in the following examples.
+LLPE comes into its own, however, when the input programs are sufficiently complex that Clang's or LLVM's conventional optimisers cannot fully exploit the opportunities available.

-## More examples to come!

-This tutorial is a work in progress -- more examples to come very soon (as of 12th April 2015).